n8foo/apache2sqlite/README.md

 apache2sqlite
 =============
+a light weight and fast apache2 to sqlite processor, written in Perl.

+##Summary
-takes apache logs and squirts them into a sqlite database as fast as possible. benchmark on a heavily utilitzed syslog server (2.66Ghz Xeon) still ingested logs at around 19,000 log lines per second.
+processes apache2 logs and stores them into a sqlite database as fast as possible. benchmark on a heavily utilitzed syslog server (2.66Ghz Xeon) still ingested logs at around 19,000 log lines per second.

 ##Uses
 * produce reports and quick metrics.
 * quickly reformat logs by time/date or access type

 ##reqirements
 1. sqlite3